ietf-teep/architecture/draft-ietf-teep-architecture.md

 application are installed on the correct device.
 In this TEE ecosystem, there often arises a need for an external trusted party to verify the identity, claims, and rights of TA developers, devices, and their TEEs.
-This trusted third party is the Trusted Application Manager (TAM).
+This external trusted party is the Trusted Application Manager (TAM).

 The Trusted Execution Environment Provisioning (TEEP) protocol addresses the following problems: